 Also, another option for president is to do nothing.
 Also, there is something called pocket veto concept, where president does not do anything.
 If the president does not sign for 10 days, and the Congress is in session, then it automatically becomes law.
 But, the tricky part is, if the Congress is not in session for all 10 days, then the bill will die.

 - Bill becomes Law – Gets a Number, Implementation

-If in any way the bill becomes law, either signed by President or vetoed and overridden or exhaust 10 days and becomes law automatically, it will get a public law number.
+If in the bill becomes law in any of the above ways, like either signed by President, or vetoed and overridden, or exhaust 10 days and becomes law automatically, it will get a public law number.
 For instance, for 113th congress, it would be Public Law 113-1.
 The official publication of the Bill that became law is published by the office of the Federal Register.
 Once the bill becomes law, it is enforced by the respective Government agency that handles the same.